epanikas/forked-cctv_documents/public/site/nodoku-landing.md

     sectionName: head-hero
 ```

-# Nodoku
+# CCTV

-## a content-first landing page and <br>static site generator
+## my first projects  <br>static site generator

-Nodoku is a set of libraries aiming at creating beautiful and responsive landing pages effortlessly.
+CCTV is a set of libraries aiming at creating beautiful and responsive landing pages effortlessly.

 Nodoku uses **_Markdown_** file as content supplier, and a **_Yaml_** file as visual configurator.